COS301-SE-2022/Intelligent-VMS-Visitor-Management-System-/README.md

     description: "I am a highly motivated Computer Science student with fundamental knowledge of software design, development and testing.
-I’m seeking to utilize my broad educational background together with my analytical and technical skills to thrive within the technological industry."
+I’m seeking to utilize my broad educational background together with my analytical and technical skills to thrive within the technological industry.",
     linkedin: "LINK"
 };
 ```